Quantum state heralding using photonic integrated circuits with free electrons: Electron-photon interactions with dielectric media

-The interaction between free electrons and optical modes at a dielectric surface can be understood in a microscopic picture, see Fig.\ref{fig:illus}.
-When an electron passes near the surface of a dielectric structure, the electric field of the flying electron polarizes the dipoles in the structure.
+The interaction between free electrons and optical modes at a dielectric surface can be understood in a microscopic picture as follows: When an electron passes near the surface of a dielectric structure, the electric field of the flying electron polarizes the dipoles in the structure (see Fig.\ref{fig:illus}(a)).
 As a result, these dipoles generate oscillating electromagnetic fields that cause backaction Coulomb forces on the electron which change the electron energy.
-In the conventional quantum optical modal decomposition picture commonly used in the cavity QED community, this can be interpreted as the interaction between the free electrons and the optical vacuum fields of the modes supported by the dielectric structure~\cite{milonni1994quantum}.
+In the conventional quantum optical modal decomposition picture commonly used in the cavity quantum electrodynamics (QED) community, this can be interpreted as the interaction between the free electrons and the optical vacuum fields of the modes supported by the dielectric structure~\cite{milonni1994quantum}.